EnterpriseLibrary/data-access-application-block/docs/Upgrade.md

    ODBC               | EnterpriseLibrary.Data.Odbc.NetCore      | .NET 4.5.2, 4.6, 4.7; .NET Core 2.1, 3.1; .NET Standard 2.0
    SQL Server CE      | EnterpriseLibrary.Data.SqlCe.NetCore     | .NET 4.5.2, 4.6, 4.7

-3. Follow the instructions at the [Configuration](@ref Configuration) section to configure your database.
+  <li>Follow the instructions at the [Configuration](@ref Configuration) section to configure your database.
-4. The base namespaces for the database providers other than the Generic provider have changed.
-If you reference database-specific types, such as `SqlDatabase` or `OracleDatabase`, you should change the `using` statements (`Imports` in VB.NET) as follows:
+  <li>The base namespaces for the database providers other than the Generic provider have changed.
+If you reference
+   database-specific types, such as `SqlDatabase` or `OracleDatabase`, you should change the `using` statements (`Imports` in VB.NET) as follows: